mihaialexandruteodor/UniPad/README.md

 # UniPad
-IOS app for taking quick notes
+IOS app for taking quick notes using the camera

 Thanks: